 But when I buy something for my kids, I tell myself it has to pass the 14-wear rule.
 My child has to be able to wear that item at least 14 times.
 Doing that has helped dramatically curb my purchases and edit my child’s wardrobe.
 I’m pickier about what I buy.
 It has to “go” with everything in their wardrobe, and with my family’s lifestyle.

-Are you willing to spend $38 on a kid’s T-shirt?
+Are you willing to spend $38 on a kid’s T-shirt from Oeuf?
 At first blush, probably not.
-Now imagine that you are going to buy only 2 or 3 T-shirts for your kids that are going to be washed and re-washed all summer long and you need them to hold up.
+Now imagine that you are going to buy only 2 or 3 tees for your kids – tees that are going to be washed and re-washed all summer long.
 You may want to buy a dozen T-shirts at JCPenney, because you want the variety and the fun character prints.
 And I understand the upside of this approach.
+But if you want quality, less is more.

 I’ve purchased a couple of really high-quality $40 T-shirts for my daughter.
 I bought them one size up so she can get 2 years wear.
 And they will be washed and re-washed ad nauseam, before being passed down to her younger brother.
 And then sold on Kidizen or Mercari.